ronhe/rn-webview-rpc/README.md

 [![Build Status](https://travis-ci.org/ronhe/rn-webview-rpc.svg?branch=master)](https://travis-ci.org/ronhe/rn-webview-rpc)

-RN-WebView-RPC's goal is to allow calls to native API from a web application that runs inside a WebView component.
+RN-WebView-RPC's goal is to allow calls to native API from a web application that runs inside a `WebView` component, and vice versa.
-It can be used as a bridge between the native and the web parts of hybrid apps, for example, asking for geo-location permissions.
+It can be used as a bridge between the native and the web parts of hybrid apps, for example, requesting native geo-location permissions from withing a `WebView`.

-RN-WebView-RPC wraps the built-in [WebView](https://facebook.github.io/react-native/docs/webview.html) component together with the useful [Comlink](https://github.com/GoogleChromeLabs/comlink)
+RN-WebView-RPC integrates the built-in [WebView](https://facebook.github.io/react-native/docs/webview.html) component together with the useful [Comlink](https://github.com/GoogleChromeLabs/comlink)